 The data collected will be analyzed using IBM SPSS version 24.
 The analysis will involve both inferential and descriptive statistics.
 Descriptive statistics analyzed through SPSS will produce an output of frequencies, measures of central tendency, dispersion, and percentages.
-The packaged software will also be used to produce an output for an independent sample t-test comparison of average performance to the possibility of statistical difference in physicochemical properties and heavy metals in the Tano River along mine catchments.
+The packaged software will also produce an output for an independent sample t-test comparison of average performance to the possibility of statistical differences in physicochemical properties and heavy metals in the Tano River along mine catchments.
 The proposed research will also use the process capability index to determine the extent to which mineral footprints in the Tano water were within the limits set for water quality in Ghana.

 Cpk=USL- μ3σ, μ-LSL3σ